 Kellogg School of Management

-The Kellogg School of Management’s full-time PhD and MBA programs are housed in the Donald P. Jacobs Center, a six-story complex on Northwestern University’s Evanston campus.
-Currently under construction is the Kellogg School of Management’s new 410,000-square-foot lakefront education complex.
+The Kellogg School of Management’s full-time PhD and MBA programs are housed in the Global Hub, Kellogg School of Management’s new 415,000-square-foot lakefront education complex.
 Designed to encourage collaboration by pulling students and faculty out of traditional silos, the building is filled with open and inviting communal spaces that enable discussion and debate, spontaneous idea sharing, and inspired problem solving.
 For more images and videos of the new building, click here.

 |A rendition of Kellogg's new Global Hub on the lakefront of Northwestern University's Evanston Campus.